Beyonce Pregnancy Rumors Surface After Singer Allegedly ‘Rubs Her Stomach’ On Stage

 Fans already are saying things like “She’s gotta be pregnant, guys.
 Look at her recent pictures.
 She’s covering up.
 And last normal pic of her was a month ago,” according to Life And Style Magazine.

 The On The Run Tour II has been a great success so far.
 The first show was in Cardiff, Wales, and it’s full of all sorts of surprises.
 From entering from an elevator to babies that some thought were the twins, concertgoers love the spectacle.
-Also, the show integrates video footage that the couple shot together in Jamaica, and ends with footage of the two of them renewing their vows in front of their three kids, detailed Vulture.
+Also, the show integrates video footage that the couple shot together in Jamaica and ends with footage of the two of them renewing their vows in front of their three kids, detailed Vulture.

 Beyhive is Beyoncé bloated or pregnant? ???? pic.twitter.com/jK85AcsZ7f